jimschubert/docked/README.md

 Outputs:
 ![](./.github/screens/output.png)

-And, it's customizable (you can ignore, re-prioritize, or add custom regex rules).
+And, it's customizable (you can ignore, re-prioritize, or add custom rules via regex).

 ## Install